freemin7/discount-cloud-geekbench-5/README.md

 # discount-cloud-geekbench-5
-A comparison of Vultr or Hetzner using Geekbench 5
+A comparison of Vultr or Hetzner using Geekbench 5.
+So far Hetzner seems to be cheaper per Euro.

 # Future work
 ## Other "discount" cloud providers: